 Columbus, Ky.
 42032

 Columbus-Belmont State Park is a 156-acre site that played a fascinating role in the War Between the States.
 This is the site of a fortification build by the Confederates and later occupied by Union forces.
 The 1861 Battle of Belmont, fought to overtake the Confederate stronghold here, marked the opening of the Union's Western Campaign.
 It was also Union General Ulysses S. Grant's first active engagement in the Civil War.
 Some of the artillery, which shelled the Union troops, and the six-ton anchor that held the great chain stretching across the river, are on display in the park.
 There is a 2.5-mile self-guided hiking trail in the Park.
 Dramatic images of the Civil War come to mind when walking on the bluffs and massive earthen works that formed the Confederate trenches.
 Students of all ages can learn about the area and the Civil War in the Civil War Museum.
 The park has a snack bar, gift shop, miniature golf, a picnic area and playground with shelters that are available for rental up to one year in advance.
-The museum is open weekends during April and October; daily May through September and open by appointment throughout the year.
-The fee is $2 per student.
+The museum is open daily May through Labor Day and on weekends through mid October.
+It is open by appointment throughout the year.
+Program fees per student vary per activity.
 The gift shop, snack bar, and mini golf are open daily May through Labor Day and weekends in September.
 Don’t forget that the second weekend in October is the 150th Anniversary “Civil War Days” event..
 We have education day on Friday with special rate and activities for students.
 Call 270-677-2327 for information.

 Cumberland Falls State Resort Park